 Phase II (Legislative).
 The JBC, consisting of three members from each house of the General Assembly, develops the legislative budget proposal embodied in the Long Bill, which is introduced in and approved by the General Assembly.
 Following receipt of testimony by State departments and agencies, the JBC marks up the Long Bill and directs the manner in which appropriated funds are to be spent.
-The Long Bill includes: (i) General Fund appropriations supported by general purpose revenue such as taxes; (ii) cash funds appropriations supported primarily by grants, transfers and departmental charges for services; and (iii) estimates of federal funds to be expended that are not subject to legislative appropriation.
+The Long Bill includes: (i) General Fund appropriations, supported by general purpose revenue such as taxes, (ii) cash funds appropriations supported primarily by grants, transfers and departmental charges for services, and (iii) estimates of federal funds to be expended that are not subject to legislative appropriation.
 The Long Bill usually is reported to the General Assembly in March or April with a narrative text.
 Under current practice, the Long Bill is reviewed and debated in party caucuses in each house.
 Amendments may be offered by each house, and the JBC generally is designated as a conference committee to reconcile differences.
 The Long Bill always has been adopted prior to commencement of the Fiscal Year in July.
 Specific bills creating new programs or amending tax policy are considered separately from the Long Bill in the legislative process.
 The General Assembly takes action on these specific bills, some of which include additional appropriations separate from the Long Bill.
-The Long Bill for Fiscal Year 2009-10 was adopted by the General Assembly on April 24, 2009.
+The Long Bill for Fiscal Year 2009-10 was adopted by the General Assembly on April 24, 2009, and approved in part and disapproved in part by the Governor on May 1, 2009.

 Phase III (Executive).
 The Governor may approve or veto the Long Bill or any specific bills.
 In addition, the Governor may veto line items in the Long Bill or any other bill that contains an appropriation.
 The Governor's vetoes are subject to override by a two-thirds majority of each house of the General Assembly.
-The Long Bill for Fiscal Year 2009-10 was approved in part and disapproved in part by the Governor on May 1, 2009.